 December 8, 1840 The Mechanics' Institute is revived in London.

-January 5, 1841 The London Mechanics' Institute is re-organized with the adoption of a constitution and the lection of officers.
+January 5, 1841 The London Mechanics' Institute is re-organized with the adoption of a constitution and the election of officers.
 Marcus Holmes is elected the first president.

 June 21, 1841 Peter Tissiman, recording secretary for the London Mechanics' Institute, is paid two pounds and ten shillings as librarian.